What is business insurance?

 Business insurance, or commercial insurance, refers to several types of cover designed to protect your business when matters take an unexpected turn.

-In the event a compensation claim is made, or legal action is taken against your company for incidents such as property damage or giving incorrect advice, certain business insurance policies can help to safeguard you against related financial risks.
+In the event a compensation claim is made, or legal action is taken against your company for incidents such as property damage or giving incorrect advice, business insurance can help to safeguard you against related financial risks.

 A combined business insurance policy brings together two or more of the many types of business insurance available.
-Some of the core products in a combined policy include public liability insurance, professional indemnity insurance, employers’ liability insurance and office insurance.
+Some of the core products in a combined policy include public liability insuranceprofessional indemnity insuranceemployers’ liability insurance and office insurance.
 You can also add specialist products such as cyber and data risk protection.

 Online quote in 5 minutes